 We’ve covered The Grasslers once before, a French bluegrass band with a passion for steampunk imagery, 19th century Americana, and sweeping cinematic vision.
-Oh, and the music of Curt Cobain and Nirvana.
+Oh, and the music of Kurt Cobain and Nirvana.

 When we last caught up with them, they were raising money for a short film, a full-on Western-style music video for Smells Like Teen Spirit, the 1992 mega-hit for Nirvana which launched the grunge movement.
 The Grasslers have re-imagined the song in a fantasy old west where there are motorcycles and automobiles, but somehow it all works in this extremely detailed and large scale production.